f-gougeon/ITC-Suite_Docs/README.md

 With high-resolution satellite or aerial images, precise, accurate and timely semi-automatic ITC-based forest inventories could replace the costly process being used today.

+Originally developed for the PCI Catalyst/Geomatica/EASI environment, the ITC-Suite is now available for the ArcGIS or ArcGIS Pro environment as illustrated below:

 ![GDAL_ITC-Suite_Main_Fig.gif](./images/GDAL_ITC-Suite_Main_Fig.GIF)

 __Figure 3 -__ The ITC-Suite used within ArcGIS